Skip to Main Content

 An alternative method of handling within-treatment variation is blocking.
 In this strategy, a replicate of each treatment is performed on a single individual (or group of individuals that have in common their position or time of experimentation).
 For example, both the drug and the placebo could be given to individual mice (at different times, of course).
 The block would be “the individual mouse” and would be considered an experimental factor in a two-factor ANOVA.
 We don't really care about whether the block factor is significant or not (it probably is or we wouldn't be worrying about it).
 What we do care about is that some of the variance in the analysis that would have been in the error term gets allocated to the block effect instead.
 This increases the likelihood that the F-ratio of the non-block effect (i.e. drug mean square divided by the error mean square) will be big enough to be significant.

 Let's illustrate with an example.
-In the first part of this section, it was shown that there was no significant difference in the amplitude of response of cockroach eyes to 24 standardized pulses of blue and green light.
-The 24 measurements were made on a number of different roaches by different students over a period of three hours, so the history and sensitivity of the eyes, the position of the electrode, and the response of the meter were likely to have varied a lot in an uncontrolled way over the course of the experiment.
-Fortunately, the measurements were made in pairs, where a particular roach eye was stimulated by a blue and a green pulse over a relatively short period of time.
-Each set of a blue and a green measurement taken at a certain time from a particular eye was considered a block.
+Earlier, it was shown that there was no significant difference in the amplitude of response of cockroach eyes to 36 standardized pulses of blue and green and red light.
+The 36 measurements were made on a number of different roaches by different students over a period of three hours, so the history and sensitivity of the eyes, the position of the electrode, and the response of the meter were likely to have varied a lot in an uncontrolled way over the course of the experiment.
+Fortunately, the measurements were made in pairs, where a particular roach eye was stimulated by a blue and a green and a red pulse over a relatively short period of time.
+Each set of a blue and a green and a red measurement taken at a certain time from a particular eye was considered a block.
 There are two null hypotheses in this test:

-There is no difference between the mean roach eye responses of the two colors.
+There is no difference between the mean roach eye responses of the three colors.

 There are no differences among the mean roach eye responses of the different observing groups (blocks of measurements made by particular students).

-When analyzed as a two-factor ANOVA, the result was:
+Table 6 is using the SAME DATA as what was used for Table 3.
+When analyzed as a two-factor ANOVA, the result is:

 Source